puganinithepug/10K_ETL/README.md

-## Dockerized ETL for Automated Extraction & Parsing of SEC EDGAR 10K Fillings with NLP-based Reconstruction of Key Financial Statements
+## Dockerized ETL for Automated Extraction & Parsing of SEC EDGAR 10K Fillings with ML-based Reconstruction of Key Financial Statements

 **Overview of the ETL**